Breast Enlargement (Augmentation)

 If you’re considering a breast enlargement (commonly referred to as a ‘boob job’) procedure, at Ramsay we are here to help guide you through the options available to you and to give you all the information you need to make an informed decision.

 Breast enlargement is the most common type of cosmetic surgery carried out on women in the UK.
 You may be considering it for reconstruction reasons following a mastectomy, or for cosmetic ones – to enhance the size and shape of your breasts.
 Whatever your reason may be, trust that Ramsay has your best interest at heart and will always endeavour to ensure the process is a straightforward as possible.
-With many years of experience operating in the cosmetic surgery industry, rest assured that you will always be in the safest hands when you book a breast enlargement procedure at one of our local hospitals.
+With many years of experience operating in the cosmetic surgery industry, rest assured that your breast enlargement surgery will always be in the safest hands when you book a breast enlargement procedure at one of our local hospitals.

 This webpage will give you information about a breast augmentation.
 If you have any questions, you should ask your GP or other relevant health professional.

 What is a breast enlargement (augmentation)?

-A breast augmentation is an operation to insert silicone implants to make your breasts bigger, and usually to improve their shape.
+A breast enlargment (augmentation) is an operation to insert silicone implants to make your breasts bigger, and usually to improve their shape.